ejw-data/ml-myopia/README.md

 1. Type `python -m pyforest install_extensions`
 1. Type `pip install lazypredict`

-Note:  I am using Jupyter Lab (might be the reason step 3 is needed)
+Note:  I am using Jupyter Lab (might be the reason step 3 is needed).
+These instructions are needed to run [`classification/model-multimodel-compare.ipynb`](./classification/).

 ## Examples